mlundine/CarolinaBaySedimentology/README.md

 Download repository.

-Make a new Anaconda environment.
+Make a new Anaconda environment with python 3.7

+conda create --name CarBaySedGUI python=3.7

 Activate the environment.

+conda activate CarBaySedGUI

 install pyqt5 with: